NeCTAR-RC/tutorials/_kubernetes/07-high-availability.md

 duration: 10
 ---

+High availability is about implementing your service in such a way that it will continue to work in the face of the failure of various components.
+It also helps you to perform upgrades while minimizing service interruption.

-One of the ways to have a highly available service is to use a ReplicaSet.
+One of the Kubernetes features that can be used in a highly available service is the ReplicaSet.

-## Create ReplicaSet
+## Creating ReplicaSet

 In the following example, we are going to create a ReplicaSet